 In the remainder of this chapter we discuss in more detail the evolution through the shell helium-burning phase, for stars of low and moderate mass; the principal feature distinguishing between the two cases is whether or not the star develops a strongly degenerate core.
+This is based on several different evolution calculations, with codes spanning more than 50 years.
+Thus, although the general properties are consistent, there are differences between the detailed behaviour, possibly also reflecting differences in the underlying model physics or assumptions.

 The evolution of more massive stars, which get into even later nuclear-burning phases, is discussed in Chapter 14.